State Complaint Number for MLTC Problems - 1-866-712-7197

 "Initial transition into MLTC from fee-for-service.
 Each enrollee who is receiving community-based long-term services and supports that qualifies for MLTC must continue to receive services under the enrollee's pre-existing service plan for at least 60 days after enrollment, or until a care assessment has been completed by the [MLTC], whichever is later."

-During this 60-day transition period, which became a 90-day Period by directive of the State on May 8, 2013, by Day 30, the plan must assess the new members needs in her home.
+During this 90-day Period (directive of the State on May 8, 2013, the plan must assess the new members needs in her home.
 SOURCE: CMS Special Terms & Conditions 9/2012 sec.17(d)(ii)(1)(c)(p.
 19).
 The plan’s nurse will decide how much care the plan will approve for after the 60-day transition period.

-NOTICE OF A REDUCTION IN SERVICES AFTER TRANSITION PERIOD If the plan wants to reduce or end the services you previously received from CASA/DSS, or a CHHA, the plan must give you a WRITTEN NOTICE stating the amount of home care and other services they will give you effective on Day 61 (Day 91 after May 8, 2013) of your enrollment.
-The notice will explain your right to appeal.
+Plan must give written notice with appeal rights and a justification before reducing services after the TRANSITION PERIOD If the plan wants to reduce or end the services after the Transition Period. the plan must give you a WRITTEN NOTICE of the reduction that can be effective no earlier than the 90th day after your enrollment.
+The notice must comply with MLTC Policy 16.06: Guidance on Notices Proposing to Reduce or Discontinue Personal Care Services or Consumer Directed Personal Assistance Services, which applies longstanding due process principles that prohibit reductions in services without a justification.
+Grounds for a reduction may include that the medical condition improved or social circumstances changed.
+The notice must explain your right to appeal.
 See this article re Appeals and Grievances in Managed Long Term Care for more information on your right to appeal.
-Note that you must first request an Internal Appeal within the plan, and then, if you lose, you will receive a notice from the plan explaining you have the right to request a Fair Hearing.
-You are entitled to continue receiving the old services, without any reduction until the internal appeal and then the hearing is decided.
+Note that since May 1, 2018, you must first request an Internal Appeal within the plan, and then, if you lose, you will receive a notice from the plan explaining you have the right to request a Fair Hearing.
+You are entitled to continue receiving the old services, without any reduction until the internal appeal and then the hearing is decided (Aid Continuing).

-HOW DOES THE PLAN ASSESS MY NEEDS?
-The Plan's nurse conducts an assessment using a standardized assessment tool, which was changed to the Uniform Assessment Tool (UAT) --
+The Plan's nurse conducts an assessment using a standardized assessment tool, which was changed to the Uniform Assessment System Tool (UAS) --

 MRT 69: Uniform Assessment System for Long Term Care in NYS -- Uniform Assessment System – New York Overview and Status